bitovi/academy/src/react-native/11-navigation/navigation.md

 ### Exercise 3

-- Add `RestaurantList` and `RestaurantDetails` to the `StackNavigator`
+- Add `RestaurantList` and `RestaurantDetails` to the `StackNavigator`.
 - Use `navigation` in the `CityList` component, to link `CityList` to the `RestaurantList` screen.
 - Use `navigation` in the `RestaurantList` component, to link `RestaurantList` to the `RestaurantDetails` screen.

 ### Solution 3

-If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!
+**Note:** The tests will pass before you make any changes, so use the application in the emulator to verify your solution!

 <details>
 <summary>Click to see the solution</summary>